PegionFish/motherboard_database/README.md

-# motherboard_log
+# New Laptop Database
-A Website based Motherboard database
+A GitHub Pages website for new laptops.